ALMA detection of hydrogen cyanide (HCN) in the atmosphere of Saturn: ACKNOWLEDGEMENTS

 \section{ACKNOWLEDGEMENTS}

-This paper makes use of the following ALMA data: ADS /JAO.ALMA\#2017.1.00636.S.
-ALMA is a partnership of ESO (representing its member states), NSF (USA), and NINS (Japan), together with NRC (Canada), MOST and ASIAA (Taiwan), and KASI (Republic of Korea), in cooperation with the Republic of Chile.
+We thank the anonymous reviewers for her/his constructive comments that helped improve the manuscript.
+AM acknowledges the Swami Vivekananda Merit-cum-Means Scholarship (SVMCM) for financial support for this research.
+This paper makes use of the following data: \\ADS /JAO.ALMA\#2017.1.00636.S.
+ALMA is a partnership of ESO, NSF (USA), and NINS (Japan), together with NRC (Canada), MOST and ASIAA (Taiwan), and KASI (Republic of Korea), in cooperation with the Republic of Chile.
 The Joint ALMA Observatory is operated by ESO, AUI/NRAO, and NAOJ.